 The love of a mother serves canned fruit and processed meals, balancing the worry that fresh food would be better, but $20 only goes so far.

-The love of a mother means different things to different women.
+A mother’s love means different things to different women

 The love of a mother helps her stay in a hard marriage when it’s best for the kids because she knows the security and well-being of her children is more important than feeling butterflies.

 The love of a mother gives strength to overcome fear of the unknown and flee the family home for the sake of her children’s safety.

 The love of a mother spends thousands of dollars each year to give her children the best opportunities and education money can buy.